-In the home automation domain, it is common to find devices which include several functions in one unit: e.g. thermometer, door opening sensor, pilot wire (this is a real case).
+In the home automation domain, it is common to find devices which include several functions in one unit: e.g., thermometer, door opening sensor, pilot wire (this is a real case).

 With xAAL this is organized around the notion of composite device.
-(It is our way to manage multiple inheritances...)
+(See it as a way to manage multiple inheritances...)
 This device is then going to expose as many xAAL devices as elementary functions.
 In the example here: a device with the thermometer schema, a device with the door opening schema, a device with a pilot wire schema.

-Furthermore, the device will exhibit itself with the composite schema, whose sole function is to list its embedded devices (give addresses and schema names).
-The fact of exposing itself as a composite is not mandatory, it is only recommended: it does not provide any functionality from the home automation point of view, but it allows expressing the hardware architecture, which can aid in the diagnosis and maintenance.
+Furthermore, the device may exhibit itself (with a specific schema or else with the schema basic.basic), whose sole function is to list its embedded devices as its childrens (give addresses).
+The fact of exposing itself is not mandatory, it is only recommended: it does not provide any functionality from the home automation point of view, but it allows expressing the hardware architecture, which can aid in the diagnosis and maintenance.